Nexis-Network/homepage/content/docs/guides/branching-test-queries.md

 ## Create a test branch

-1. In the Exzo Network Console, select your project.
+1. In the Nexis Network Console, select your project.
 2. Select **Branches**.
 3. Click **New Branch** to open the branch creation dialog.
 4. Enter a name for the branch.
 This guide uses the name `my_test_branch`.